 Study Focus: Sustainable Urbanism & Applications of Socioecological Resilience

 Rochester Institute of Technology, Rochester, NY, US, Bachelors, Industrial Design

-Associates in Illustration
+Associates Degree: Illustration